-1 Different responses of the trophic features of particulate organic matter to summer constraints in the 2 Ross Sea 3 Cristina Misic1, Anabella Covazzi Harriague1, Olga Mangoni2, 4 Yuri Cotroneo3, Giuseppe Aulicino3, Pasquale Castagno3 5 6 1 Dipartimento di Scienze della Terra, dell'Ambiente e della Vita - University of Genova, C.so Europa 26, 16132 Genova, Italy 7 2 Dipartimento di Biologia, University of Napoli Federico II, Via Mezzocannone, 8, 80134 Napoli, Italy.
-8 9 3 Dipartimento di Scienze e Tecnologie, University of Napoli Parthenope, Centro Direzionale di Napoli IS.
-C4, 80143 Napoli, Italy 10 11 12 13 Corresponding author: 14 15 Cristina Misic, Dipartimento di Scienze della Terra, dell'Ambiente e della Vita - University of Genova 16 C.so Europa 26, 16132 Genova, Italy.
-17 Phone: +3901035338224, e-mail: misic@dipteris.unige.it
+1 How the lability of particulate organic matter responded to physical constraints

+2 during summer in the Ross Sea

+3

+4 Cristina Misic 1 , Anabella Covazzi Harriague 1 , Olga Mangoni 2 ,

+5 Yuri Cotroneo 3 , Giuseppe Aulicino 3 , Pasquale Castagno 3

+6

+7 1 Dipartimento di Scienze della Terra, dell'Ambiente e della Vita - University of Genova, C.so Europa 26, 16132 Genova, Italy

+8 2 Dipartimento di Biologia, University of Napoli Federico II, Via Mezzocannone, 8, 80134 Napoli, Italy.

+9 3 Dipartimento di Scienze e Tecnologie, University of Napoli Parthenope, Centro Direzionale di Napoli IS.
+C4, 80143 Napoli, Italy

+10

+11

+12

+13

+14 Corresponding author:

+15 Cristina Misic,

+16 Dipartimento di Scienze della Terra, dell'Ambiente e della Vita - University of Genova

+17 C.so Europa 26, 16132 Genova, Italy.

+18 Phone: +3901035338224, e-mail: misic@dipteris.unige.it

+19

-Abstract
+20 Abstract

-The 0-200 m surface layer of the Ross Sea was studied during summer 2014 to highlight the trophic features of the particulate organic matter (POM) in specific areas.
-With the aid of satellite information, we selected three zones, characterised by different distances from the coast and different mesoscale hydrodynamic structures: a northern offshore area, crossing the summer-polynya area of the Ross Sea (hereafter called ROME 1), a more coastal area next to the Terra Nova Bay polynya (ROME 2); a southern offshore area, towards the Ross Ice Shelf (ROME 3).
-Ice-maps showed that the ice retreat had already occurred, leaving general open-water conditions.
-The statistical analysis of the quantitative features (organic carbon, nitrogen, protein and carbohydrate concentrations) and qualitative trophic characteristics (lability to consumption and caloric value) of the POM pointed to significant differences between the stations, especially in the upper mixed layer (UML).
-A comparison with other studies previously carried out in the same areas showed that the localised pulses of the POM accumulation in the UML were similar to those recorded at the highly productive marginal ice zones.
-Therefore, the summer processes could provide significant quantities of materials and energy to the ecosystem, likely also sustaining it in autumn and winter.
-The UML layer, rather thin and easily subjected to alterations due to global climate change, confirmed its pivotal role in the ecosystem dynamics.
-A good POM trophic quality was highlighted at several stations in ROME 1 and ROME 3.
+21 The 0-200 m surface layer of the Ross Sea was studied during summer 2014 to demonstrate the lability of 22 the particulate organic matter (POM).
+With the use of satellite information, we selected three zones, 23 characterised by different physical setting: a northern offshore area, crossing the summer-polynya area of the Ross Sea (hereafter called ROME 1), a more coastal area next to the Terra Nova Bay polynya (ROME 2); 24 25 a southern offshore area, towards the Ross Ice Shelf (ROME 3).
+Ice-maps showed that the ice retreat had 26 already occurred.
+The statistical analysis of the quantitative and qualitative characteristics of the POM 27 pointed to significant differences between the stations, especially in the upper mixed layer (UML).
+A 28 comparison with previous studies, showed that the localised pulses of the POM accumulation in the UML 29 were similar to those recorded at the highly productive marginal ice zones, providing notable trophic 30 support to the ecosystem.
+The UML, although rather thin and easily subjected to alterations, confirmed its 31 pivotal role in the ecosystem dynamics.
+A POM quality favourable to consumers was highlighted at several 32 stations in ROME 1 and ROME 3.
 Reduced trophic support was, instead, found in ROME 2.
-A proportionally reduced POM consumption in this area, where deep-water formation takes place, would increase the relevance of the POM in the transfer of C to the depths.
+A limited POM 33 consumption where deep-water formation takes place, would increase the POM role in the transfer of C to 34 the depths.

-Key Words
+36 Key Words